FortiGate

 Expected lockout behavior:

-Beginning in FortiOS v7.2.11, v7.6.1, and upcoming in v7.4.8, the security of stored system administrator passwords has been enhanced in Issue ID# 752946.
-By default for backward compatibility, the old version of the password is also retained.
-To improve the security of system administrator passwords, FortiGate now employs the PBKDF2 hashing algorithm with randomized for password hashing and storage.
-This is reflected in the following setting.
+Beginning in FortiOS v7.2.11, v7.4.8, and v7.6.1, the security of locally-stored system administrator passwords has been enhanced in to use PBKDF2 hashing, see Enhanced administrator password security.
+By default for backward compatibility, the old SHA256 version of the password is also retained.
+This is reflected in the following setting:

 config system password-policy